nokola/fp-guide/README.md

 Thank you for your interest in helping everyone be a better painter.
 - Review [How to write a good tutorial for Fantasia Painter](How to write a good tutorial for Fantasia Painter.md)
 - Install [Typora](https://www.typora.io/#download) or any other editor for markdown (.md) files.
 - Fork this repository and create a pull request to contribute.
-See [instructions in the sample tutorial](sample.md)
+See [instructions in sample tutorial](sample.md)

 ## License
 MIT